 Enter your details

-The radon concentration is the result you received when you had your home tested for radon.
+The radon concentration is the result your received when you had your building (home or business) tested for radon.

 This is a national average value